RedDocMD/sturdy-octo-sniffle/content/docs/report.md

 ### Add option to `SATest.py` for extra checkers

 [D106739](https://reviews.llvm.org/D106739) augments the functionality of the `SATest.py` script.
 This script runs the CSA on the projects in the `clang/utils/analyzer/projects` directory (via a Docker image).
+This script is a really important evaluation tool, because, while it is too expensive to run the CSA on real projects as a part of the CI pipeline, we still want to be able to do that manually.
+The second neat feature of `SATest.py` is that it can have a *reference* run, which can be compared against in subsequent runs on other patch-sets.

 By default, the script runs the CSA with only default checkers enabled.
 This patch adds a flag to enable extra checkers (for our case, the `SmartPtrChecker`), enabling us to conveniently run test our patches.

 ### Model destructor for `std::unique_ptr`